perwin/pyimfit/README.md

            $ git clone --recurse-submodules git://github.com/perwin/pyimfit.git

-   * A reasonably modern C++ compiler -- e.g., GCC 4.8.1 or later, or any C++-11-aware version of Clang++/LLVM that includes support for OpenMP (note that this does *not* include the Apple-built version of Clang++ that comes with Xcode for macOS, since that does not include OpenMP).
+   * A reasonably modern C++ compiler -- e.g., GCC 4.8.1 or later, or any C++-11-aware version of Clang++/LLVM that includes support for OpenMP.
+See below for special notes about using the Apple-built version of Clang++ that comes with Xcode for macOS.

 #### Steps for building PyImfit from source: